louiz/biboumi/doc/biboumi.md

 Private messages are handled differently on IRC and on XMPP.
-On IRC, you talk directly to one server-user: toto on the channel #foo is the same user than toto on the channel #bar (as long as these two channels are on the same IRC server).
+On IRC, you talk directly to one server-user: toto on the channel #foo is the same user as toto on the channel #bar (as long as these two channels are on the same IRC server).
 Using biboumi, there is no way to receive a message from a room participant (from a jid like #test%irc.example.com/nickname).
 Instead, private messages are received from and sent to the user (using a jid like